miguel-guerrero/slingshot/README.md

 - G2P (Genesis2 in Python)

-    Hierarchical code generator with introspectoin, uses Trip and can use also Mako as template rendering engine.
+    Hierarchical code generator with introspection, uses Trip and can use also Mako as template rendering engine.
 Target HDL is mixed with pre-processor style code in python.
 A descendent of Genesis2 but not intended to be feature complete or backwards compatible.